 Currently, data presented in the world map and materials available in the tools section are updated every three months.
-Thematic pages, blogs, and the section on migration governance data are updated on a weekly basis.
+New thematic pages, blogs and videos are released bi-monthly while new migration governance country snapshots are added on an ongoing basis.

 Will the Portal feature national data?

 At first instance, the Portal includes international data sources.
 International sources are often based on national sources that have been aggregated at the international level based on official mandates of international organizations.
 Our various reviews of migration data along key themes already include references to national data sources.